May 2024

 Writing Style

 One piece of feedback I received is that I write like it’s a screenplay.
 If that means each chapter is a scene on its own, then I would say that is correct.
-I personally find it challenging to read chapters where the story runs over different scenes and different characters.
-It is so easy to get lost.
-I tend to focus on one character per scene, per chapter.
+I personally find it challenging to read a book where chapters run over different scenes and different characters and the chapter seems to go on forever.
+It’s so easy to get lost.
+I prefer to focus on one character per scene – per chapter.

 I like to keep each chapter reasonably short and entertaining, and try to captivate the reader at the start of the chapter and at the end.
 I want the reader to want to turn the page to see what happens next.
 That was key in the James Patterson Masterclass I completed.
 I also like to add an unforeseen twist in the story somewhere.
-It is not as exciting and almost a little boring, to be able to guess what is about to happen in a story.
-If I can shock or surprise the reader, then I am pleased.
+It’s not as exciting and almost a little boring, to know what is about to happen in a story.
+If I can shock or surprise the reader, then I’m pleased.

 I also hate sad or grisly endings and I think we all have that desire for justice to be served and the good guys to win, but I like to think we can have our happy ending and still leave something in the air, perhaps room for a second book.
 I do admit that I had a rather bizarre ending in Babies Garden, and I make no apologies for that.
 I can’t make it too easy to guess the ending.